 You need some ropes.
 You can use jute or hemp ropes (cotton or synthetic ropes are not accepted), a diameter of 5-6 mm.

 You can use yours if you have, otherwise you can borrow them at the studio only for basic workshops.
 You can use a notebook to take notes.

 Can top and bottom switch during the workshop?

 No, they can’t.
 Tops need time to try the ties and switching would slow down the workshop.
 Moreover it isn’t related only to the technical aspect; during a shibari class you need tine also to understand all the feelings about tying and be tied.

 Can I take photos or videos?

-During workshop you will be given a chance to take photos or video of the teacher’s explanation.
+During workshops you will be given a chance to take photos or videos of the teacher’s explanation.